 Recreational Viagra and ED Drug Use: Is It Dangerous?

-If you struggle with erectile dysfunction (ED), drugs like Viagra®, sildenafil, tadalafil and the other “real” ones — the ones you get from your doctor, not the gas station or sketchy website — could help with your sexual performance.
-But if you’re not prescribed one of these meds and just taking them for recreational activities, they could cause some serious health problems.
+If you struggle with erectile dysfunction (ED), drugs like Viagra®, sildenafil, tadalafil, and other FDA-approved medications could help with your sexual performance.
+But if you’re not prescribed one of these meds, taking them could cause serious health problems.

-Young men are of course the most likely to take Viagra without actually needing Viagra, given that they are less likely to have ED.
+Young men are more likely to take Viagra without actually needing it, given they’re less likely to struggle with ED.
+Performance anxiety, inexperience, and feelings of inadequacy may play a motivational role as well.
 Research involving more than 1,900 college-age men found that four percent of otherwise healthy undergraduates reported recreationally using ED drugs like Viagra.

 More than 70 percent of these guys were “just curious” about ED medications, while others said they used it to counteract other drugs that were affecting their sexual health.
-Some even used them to impress a partner or enhance their self-esteem.
+Some reported using it to impress a partner or enhance their self-esteem.

-For instance, many guys believe that Viagra might reduce their refractory period — the period of time after ejaculation when it’s difficult to get another erection.
+There are a lot of misperceptions about how ED drugs work, and these mistaken ideas make it more likely that someone will take Viagra in a risky way.
+For instance, many men believe that Viagra might reduce their refractory period — the period of time after ejaculation when it’s difficult to get another erection.

-Some don’t do it for sexual reasons at all, using it instead to boost their athletic performance.
-It turns out that “Vitamin V” could have some mildly positive effects on a few types of exercise, since it was originally used as a treatment for pulmonary hypertension (a form of high blood pressure in the lungs), and functions as a vasodilator that increases blood flow to the lungs.
+Since it was originally used as a treatment for pulmonary hypertension (a form of high blood pressure in the lungs) and functions as a vasodilator that increases blood flow to the lungs, “Vitamin V” could have some mildly positive effects on a few types of exercise.

-If you’re wondering more about how Viagra works, we talk more about the mechanism of action of this type of medication in our full guide to PDE5 inhibitors.
+If all this blue pill talk has you wondering how exactly Viagra works, learn about the mechanism of action of this type of medication with our full guide to PDE5 inhibitors.

 Get hard, stay hard